ethereum/consensus-specs/specs/eip4844/validator.md

 ##### Blob KZG commitments

-1. After retrieving the execution payload from the execution engine as specified in Bellatrix, use the `payload_id` to retrieve `blobs` and `blob_kzg_commitments` via `get_blobs_and_kzg_commitments(payload_id)`.
+1. After retrieving the execution payload from the execution engine as specified in Capella, use the `payload_id` to retrieve `blobs` and `blob_kzg_commitments` via `get_blobs_and_kzg_commitments(payload_id)`.
 2. Validate `blobs` and `blob_kzg_commitments`: